 Asset Category VAGO Financial sustainability indicators Renewal Modelling Financial Indicator

 Renewal Gap Ratio Risk Level Renewal Funding Allocation, (\$M) Required Renewal Funding (\$M) Renewal Intervention, Condition Financial Sustainability (%)

 Road 0.7 Medium 38.3 38.3 5 100%

 Footpath 1.16 Low 28.9 20.7 4 140%

 Bridge 6.11 Low 6.1 1.5 4 402%

 Drainage 0.67 Medium 14.3 9.4 4 152%

-Building 3.92 Low 53.3 38.1 4 & 5 140%
+Building 4.54 Low 65.6 38.1 4 & 5 172%

-Parks and Open Space 1.34 Low 32.6 31.2 5 104%
+Parks and Open Space 1.17 Low 33.6 31.2 5 108%

-Total 173.4 139.2 125%
+Total 186.8 139.2 134%

-- Council's overall renewal funding is 25 per cent higher than that required to keep up with asset consumption (depreciation). - This additional renewal funding is required to renew any premature failures of assets, legislative and safety compliance, and also to implement best practice energy standard to address Banyule's carbon neutrality target 2028. - Council spending on renewing buildings, footpaths and bridges is appropriate.
+- Council's overall renewal funding is 34 per cent higher than that required to keep up with asset consumption (depreciation). - This additional renewal funding is required to renew any premature failures of assets, legislative and safety compliance, and also to implement best practice energy standard to address Banyule's carbon neutrality target 2028. - Council spending on renewing buildings, footpaths, bridges and POS is appropriate.
 These assets are financially sustainable for the next 10 years. - Council's renewal funding for drainage asset is also appropriate considering the renewal requirement.
 However, the RGR, which considers depreciation, indicates that renewal funding is insufficient. - Drainage assets are long life (100+ years) assets and the average age of Banyule's drainage network is at the middle of its useful life.
 Therefore, current renewal requirement is less than depreciation.
 When this asset class approaches the end of its useful life, renewal needs will increase significantly.
 It is recommended to continue with the current drainage funding. - Road assets including carpark and kerb and channel are financially at medium risk.
-Council has been underspending on roads, carparks and kerb and channel in recent years. - Parks and Open Space is also at the medium to low risk financially.
-Current renewal funding looks appropriate to maintain overall asset condition, however the community has shown a preference to improve the level of service of POS.
+Council has been underspending on roads, carparks and kerb and channel in recent years.
+An additional \$6.3 million has been proposed for road over the next 10 years through the rebalancing of funding across asset categories. - Parks and Open Space renewal funding is appropriate, however the community has shown a preference to improve the level of service of POS.

-- It is recommended to implement the renewal funding proposed by this plan, as summarised in Table 3. - This includes increasing renewal funding by \$6.3 million over the next 10 years for roads (including carparks and kerb and channel) compared to previous planning, through the redistribution of renewal - funding across asset classes.
-Maintain renewal spending on drainage, bridges and buildings, and continue with the development of the Community Infrastructure Plan to better inform future capital spending needs for buildings. - Provide an additional \$10 million towards the renewal and upgrade of Parks and Open Space assets, as the community has shown a preference to improve the level of service of POS.
-This funding is included in the 10 year Financial Plan.
+- It is recommended to implement the renewal funding proposed by this plan, as summarised in Table 3. - This includes increasing renewal funding by \$6.3 million over the next 10 years for roads (including carparks and kerb and channel) compared to previous planning, through the redistribution of renewal funding across asset classes. - Maintain renewal spending on drainage, bridges and buildings, and continue with the development of the Community Infrastructure Plan to better inform future capital spending needs for buildings. - Provide an additional \$10 million towards the renewal and upgrade of Parks and Open Space assets, as the community has shown a preference to improve the level of service of POS.
+This funding is included in this Asset Plan and 10 year Financial Plan.